|

 I'm not exactly sure how there is still any

-grace of course" when it is clear in these
+grace, of course) when it is clear in these

 verses that we are saved by the grace of Christ

-a independent factor working in the same degree
+a independent factor, working in the same degree

 in salvation, but faith can justify works.
-But
+In the Catholic interpretation of this teaching, it seems as if

-a mass murder can go to heaven by having faith.
+a mass murder can go to Heaven by having faith.
+With that interpretation, you are missing the

-essence of Justification by faith alone.
+essence of justification by faith alone.

-Salvation by Faith alone defines a believers
+Salvation by faith alone defines a believers

 willing act to follow Jesus as a result of faith.

-Thus one is justified by the grace of god through
+Thus one is justified by the grace of God through

 faith in Jesus.